EventRegistry/event-registry-python/README.md

 import eventregistry
 ```

-If you don't get any error messages then your installation has been successful.
+If you don't get any error messages, then your installation has been successful.

 ### Updating the package